jgirardet/sublack/README.rst

 * remove sublack via Package Control.
 * fork sublack
 * clone your sublack fork to your Packages folder (Preferences -->  Browse Packages...).
 * Package Control: Satisfy Dependencies (install requests)
 * install UnitTesting in Package Control
 * adding a test for new features or bugfix is really nice if you can.
-* add your name to Authors in readme.
+* add your name to Authors in the readme.

 Authors